your marriage –

 Rice, birdseed, or confetti may not be thrown within the building or on the church grounds.
 The marriage license should be presented to the priest at least two days prior to the rehearsal so that it might be properly filled in by the parish secretary.
 The official records of the marriage will be signed immediately following the ceremony.

-By policy, the church music director, Molly Noel (617-901-4323), plays for all weddings held in Christ Church itself and is present at rehearsals.
-The fee for Ms. Noel's services is negotiated with her and depends on the amount of music, number of soloists involved, number of rehearsals, etc. The music director’s fee is payable at the time of the wedding.
+By policy, the church music director, Molly Noel (617-901-4323), plays for all weddings held in Christ Church itself.
+The fee for Ms. Noel's services is negotiated with her and depends on the amount of music, number of soloists involved, number of rehearsals, etc. The music director’s fee is payable at the time of the wedding and made payble directly to Ms. Noel.
 All music arrangements are made through the church music director.